Awakening (1997)

 48 x 48

-The great thing about the school at that time was that every painting course, intro to graduate, was focused on theory and concept development and critique analysis and presentation and how you visually executed those ideas, rather than straight technical exercises.
-There was no hand-holding, and they were taught by significant, established working artists at the time.
+The school at that time – every painting course, intro to graduate – was focused on theory and concept development and critique analysis and presentation and how you visually executed those ideas, rather than straight technical exercises.
+Classes were taught by significant, established, working artists, and there was no hand-holding.
 This major in that pure form no longer exists today at that school.